ULanguage/ulang.archive/docs/calling_convention.md

 ## Functions with parameters and return values
 All functions receive two arguments:
-  * On `rdi` a pointer to the base of the params struct
+  * A pointer to the base of the params struct
-  * On `rsi` a pointer to the base of the returns struct
+  * A pointer to the base of the returns struct
 And the return values are put on the returns struct.

 This way, the next function